bitsharescrude/bitshares-naira-terms/README.md

 By accessing and using the Services, you represent and warrant that you are not on any trade or economic sanctions lists, such as the EFCC, ICPC, FinCEN, FIRS, UN Security Council Sanctions list, designated as a “Specially Designated National” by OFAC (Office of Foreign Assets Control of the U.S. Treasury Department) or placed on the U.S. Commerce Department’s “Denied Persons List”.
 CRUDE maintains the right to choose who to deal with and may restrict or deny its Services to certain users at its discretion.

 4. Description of services
-CRUDE provides teller services for online digital asset (crypto to crypto/fiat) for products commonly known as cryptographic tokens, digital tokens or cryptographic currency (collectively, “Digital Assets”).
+CRUDE provides exchange services for online digital asset (crypto to crypto/fiat) for products commonly known as cryptographic tokens, digital tokens or cryptographic currency (collectively, “Digital Assets”).
 CRUDE provides fiat trading capabilities for the Naira only.
-CRUDE functions as a blockchain teller only.
-Users may register and open an account with CRUDE but only for peer to peer teller transactions, they can buy digital assets from CRUDE in Naira only via the bitsharescrude.i.ng webportal.
+CRUDE functions as an escrow too, so users can contact the escrow mananger via our contact links given on the website https://crudefinance.site.

 CRUDE strives to maintain the accuracy of information posted on the Services however it cannot and does not guarantee the accuracy, suitability, reliability, completeness, performance or fitness for any purpose of the content made available through the Services, and will not be liable for any loss or damage that may arise directly or indirectly from your use of such content.
 Information on the Services can be subjected to change without notice and is provided for the primary purpose of facilitating users to arrive at independent decisions.
 CRUDE does not provide investment or advisory advice and will have no liability for the use or interpretation of information as stated on the Services or other communication mediums.
 All users of the Services must understand that there are risks involved in trading in Digital Assets.
 CRUDE encourages all users to exercise prudence and trade responsibly within their own means.